xgbuils/iterum/doc/API_constructor.md

 ```

 ## List (array)
-Returns an Iterum instance that wraps a generator that returns an iterator that iterates values passed in `array` parameter.
+Returns an Iterum instance that wraps a generator which returns an iterator that iterates values passed in `array` parameter.

 ### usage:
 ``` javascript